bloominstituteoftechnology/Auth-Friends/README.md

 Topics:

-* `axios` package
+- `axios` package
-* AJAX
+- AJAX
-* Promises
+- Promises
-* Middleware
+- Middleware
-* `redux-thunk` package
+- `redux-thunk` packagez
-* optional: `redux-logger` package
+- optional: `redux-logger` package

 ## Project Description

-* Last week we built an app that interfaced with a `RESTful` API.
+- Last week we built an app that interfaced with a `RESTful` API.
 That same project is now to be built using React & Redux.
-* Take your examples from the mini project and use them to build a more sophisticated Application.
+- Take your examples from the mini project and use them to build a more sophisticated Application.
 Have fun!
-* Once your server is up and running, the URL you'll be able to hit from within your action creators is `http://localhost:5000`.
+- Once your server is up and running, the URL you'll be able to hit from within your action creators is `http://localhost:5000`.
-* Take a look at the endpoints that our API has to offer in `server.js`.
+- Take a look at the endpoints that our API has to offer in `server.js`.

-  * **[GET]** to `/api/friends`: returns the list of friends.
+  - **[GET]** to `/api/friends`: returns the list of friends.
-  * **[GET]** to `/api/friends/123`: returns the friend with the id passed as part of the URL (123 in example).
+  - **[GET]** to `/api/friends/123`: returns the friend with the id passed as part of the URL (123 in example).
-  * **[POST]** to `/api/friends`: creates a friend and return the new list of friends.
+  - **[POST]** to `/api/friends`: creates a friend and return the new list of friends.
 Pass the friend as the `body` of the request (the second argument passed to `axios.post`).
-  * **[PUT]** to `/api/friends/:id`: updates the friend using the `id` passed as part of the URL.
+  - **[PUT]** to `/api/friends/:id`: updates the friend using the `id` passed as part of the URL.
 Send the an object with the updated information as the `body` of the request (the second argument passed to `axios.put`).
-  * **[DELETE]** to `/api/friends/123`: removes the friend using the `id` passed as part of the URL (123 in example).
+  - **[DELETE]** to `/api/friends/123`: removes the friend using the `id` passed as part of the URL (123 in example).

 ## Initialize Project

-* Run `yarn` or `npm i` inside the root directory of this project to install dependencies.
+- Run `yarn` or `npm i` inside the root directory of this project to install dependencies.
-* Run `yarn start` or `npm start` to start the API server.
+- Run `yarn start` or `npm start` to start the API server.
-* Run `create-react-app friends` in a separate terminal window in the root directory of the project to create your starter application.
+- Run `create-react-app friends` in a separate terminal window in the root directory of the project to create your starter application.
-* `cd` into the _friends_ folder and type `yarn add redux react-redux redux-thunk redux-logger axios` or `npm i redux react-redux redux-thunk redux-logger axios`, which will install the needed dependencies.
+- `cd` into the _friends_ folder and type `yarn add redux react-redux redux-thunk redux-logger axios` or `npm i redux react-redux redux-thunk redux-logger axios`, which will install the needed dependencies.
-* You will create a list of your friends using React and Redux.
+- You will create a list of your friends using React and Redux.
-* A possible flow of steps will be to create your Components, action creators, reducers, root reducer and your Redux store.
+- A possible flow of steps will be to create your Components, action creators, reducers, root reducer and your Redux store.
 Then use the Provider component from `react-redux` to pass the store to your root component and `connect` the React components that need access to the store.
-* Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
+- Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
-* You will need to use `redux-thunk` as a middleware inside of `src/index.js`.
+- You will need to use `redux-thunk` as a middleware inside of `src/index.js`.
 You'll want to be sure to pass it to `applyMiddleware()` then feed it into your createStore function.
-* If you so choose, include `redux-logger` to your middleware.
+- If you so choose, include `redux-logger` to your middleware.
 You're going to have plenty of action creators that will consume our API so you'll get plenty of actions triggered.

 ## Root Reducer and our State Tree

-* Your initial state **could** (but doesn't have to) look something like this:
+- Your initial state **could** (but doesn't have to) look something like this:

 ```js
 {